gjwo/nilm_gjw_data/README.md

             meter_devices.yaml
         <other files such as>
         gjw_converter.py  <------------------ the converter code
-        gjw_converter_test.ipnb <------------ runs of the convertr code in iPython Notebook
+        gjw_converter_test.ipnb <------------ runs of the converter code in iPython Notebook
 ```